sapho-sys/Back_To_Bowling/README.md

 ## Factory function methods to use

-Use the supplied factory function in the `balling_factory.js` to build the screens above.
+Use the supplied factory function in the `balling_factory.js` to get the show on the road.
 Note that it is an es6 module.

 ### Back to Bowling methods